fis/AaltoASR/hippu/guide.md

 * **-t *file*, --trans *file*** (required for `aaltoasr-align`)
 Specifies that *file* contains a transcript of the contents of the input audio file.
-For `aaltoasr-rec`, it is used to compute the recognition error rates (**TODO**: missing feature).
+For `aaltoasr-rec`, it is used to compute the recognition error rates.
 For `aaltoasr-align`, the sequence of phonemes expected in the input file is taken directly from the transcript.

 * **-a *file*, --adapt *file***
 Provide a speaker adaptation file (generated with `aaltoasr-adapt`).